-Currently, 65 percent of small-to-midsize businesses (SMBs) invest in pay-per-click (PPC) advertising.
+Currently, 65 per cent of small-to-midsize businesses (SMBs) invest in pay-per-click (PPC) advertising.

 Many businesses do get a boost from their ad spend to Google Ads.
 While Google Ads offers an impressive return on investment (ROI) of $8 for every $1 spent, many businesses wonder about the real cost of utilising Google Ads and how much they should spend on Google Ads.

 Google Ads plays a crucial role in allowing you to display ads to your target customers that could sway interest in your products or services.
-By utilising Google Ads, you are able to bid on the search keywords that your target customers are more than likely to use when they search for businesses like yours.
+By utilising Google Ads, you can bid on the search keywords that your target customers are more than likely to use when they search for businesses like yours.
 If you happen to win the bid, your website will appear on that hallowed spot on top of the Google search results.

 Sounds great right?
-But problems do arise, even with some experienced marketers, is that they spend too much money in a short space of time with nothing useful or profitable to show for it.
+But problems do arise, even with some experienced marketers, in that they spend too much money in a short space of time with nothing useful or profitable to show for it.